Trying to find cheap vegan food in NYC that’s not dollar pizza or prepackaged indigestion?

 It’s New York’s metaphorical needle in a haystack/back alley dumpster.
 The Big Apple bursts at the seams with the best of the best (for a premium) and the worst of the worst (for a slightly smaller premium).

-Now try asking vegan New Yorkers and you’ll learn how distorted their sense of “cheap” is.
-Just because something is under $20 doesn’t automatically make it a deal.
+Now ask vegan New Yorkers and you’ll learn how distorted their sense of “cheap” is.
+Something under $20 isn’t automatically a deal.
 Case in point: Blossom Du Jour’s $9 crap wraps are no bigger than a pack of playing cards (I’m not kidding).

-These are our favorite spots to get delicious cheap vegan food in NYC that meet our sole core criterion – the sweet intersection between appropriate price and given quality.
+These are our favorite spots to get delicious cheap vegan food in NYC that meet our sole core criterion – the sweet intersection between the appropriate price for given quality.

 $ = meal under $10; $$ = meal under $15